 The Catch-Photo-Release format can cover any geographic area and run for any length of time.
-The format creates less stress on the fish than traditional tournaments where they’re held until the end of the day and then released.
+The format creates less stress on the fish than traditional events where they’re held until the end of the day and then released.

 We make sure all data is anonymized, and researchers are prohibited from publishing our angler’s secret spots.

 MyCatch posts real-time event updates on the event’s online leaderboard so anyone can follow along from anywhere.

 Catch-Photo-Release events are much easier to organize that traditional events; our platform is flexible and can accommodate a wide range of events.